 A construction entrance pad will be located at all locations where construction traffic enters or exits the ROW onto or from a public roadway or other paved surface.
-An entrance pad is intended to reduce offsite sedimentation by eliminating the tracking of excess soil onto paved roadways.
+An entrance pad is intended to reduce off-site sedimentation by eliminating the tracking of excess soil onto paved roadways.
 The entrance pad serves as the designated point at which all construction traffic can access and exit the ROW.
 The entrance pad is typically constructed of stone or gravel placed on top of a durable geotextile fabric.
 The fabric facilitates the removal of the stone or gravel to more easily restore the area to its pre-construction condition.
 Topsoil will be stripped and segregated from the access points and roads in agricultural and residential lands prior to entrance pad installation.

 Entrance pads will be installed within 48 hours from the time the grading crew moves to the location where a pad is required.
 The pads will be installed after the area is cleared, grubbed, and topsoil is stripped and segregated.
-The Project area will require the installation and maintenance of entrance pads for the duration of pipeline construction.
 All required entrance pads along the Project area will be installed as the construction crews progress to locations where pads are needed.